Speaking

 Conversation hints

-- Be ready to introduce a topic that would be good to discuss (the person’s life? sports? travel? music? school life?, etc.).
+1. Be ready to introduce a topic that would be good to discuss (the person’s life? sports? travel? music? school life?, etc.).
 Follow sports, movies, tv, music, or news from English-speaking countries so you have something to discuss.
-(For talking to foreigners in Japan, Japanese topics may be okay.)
+(For talking to foreigners in Japan, Japanese topics may be good though.)

 Develop fluency by speaking online: